-Michelle Tullar, COO, is married to David Tullar.
+Michelle Tullar, CEO, is married to David Tullar.
 Michelle and David have two children and one dog, Marley.
 They also have a daughter and granddaughter (Brittni and Kaelyn) they call their own, but who are really just close friends.
-Jessica is a travel nurse and their son Jordan is engaged to Casey Jowers.
+Jessica is a travel nurse and their son Jordan, a newlywed, is married to Casey.
 David is a pharmacist at Polks at the Reservoir.

-Yolanda Dixon, Program Director, has two children, Twentis and Tierany.
+Yolanda Dixon, Chief Operating Officer, has two children, Twentis, II and Tierany.
 She came to ONE HOPE from the Department of Mental Health.
 She has a vast amount of experience in the realm of ID/DD population.
-She is from Cleveland, Ms.
+She is originally from Cleveland, Ms.

 ONE HOPE, LLC is a community-based service provider for individuals with intellectual and developmental disabilities.
 We offer individualized applications in order to maximize each and every person’s incomparable ability to accomplish their desire to learn and succeed in their community.